 The Algae Biotechnology Group aims to sustainably produce oil, protein-rich biomass and high-value products from microalgae.

 Microalgae can be farmed without competing for arable land and food production using nearly any type of water (fresh, brackish, seawater or nutrient-rich wastewater).
-We identify local freshwater and marine strains that are efficient producers of lipids, crude protein and neutraceuticals, then optimise these by using adaptive evolution and metabolic engineering.
-Our lab takes a “Non-GM” approach to strain improvement specialising in aquatic-crop optimisation aimed at providing our industry partners with cost-effective oil, animal feed and neutraceutical products.
+We identify local freshwater and marine strains that are efficient producers of lipids, crude protein and nutraceuticals, then optimise these by using adaptive evolution and metabolic engineering.
+Our lab takes a “Non-GM” approach to strain improvement specialising in aquatic-crop optimisation aimed at providing our industry partners with cost-effective oil, animal feed and nutraceutical products.
 We also use the small aquatic plant Lemna for water treatment and efficient nutrient recovery from farm effluents

-Further reference material has been linked below:
+Further reference material will soon be provided below:

 - Large-Scale Microalgae Cultivation Partnering Opportunities